 Besides, I say, lazy journalists have fallen for the idea of a female Greek émigré who started out with nothing and ended up pulling the strings in a male-dominated world of sex.
 No one has thought of digging beyond that.

-I ask about Murray’s daughter, Baby Doll.
+I ask about Murray’s daughter, Honey Bee.
 Did she become involved in any way?

 Stella’s mood visibly darkens.